corrode/corrode.github.io/content/blog/immutability/index.md

 Immutable code is easier to test, parallelize, and reason about.
 It's also easier to refactor, because you don't have to worry about side effects.

+Where [C/C++ requires you to explicitly declare things as immutable](https://stackoverflow.com/a/29682542/270334), Rust requires you to explicitly declare things as mutable, making everything else immutable by default.

 Rust pushes you towards immutability and offers `mut` as an opt-in escape hatch for hot paths and tight loops.
 Many (perhaps most) other languages do the exact